matthewjumpsoffbuildings/oplgen/README.md

 - `smiles-generate`
 - `smiles-filter`
-- `smiles-get-subunits`
+- `subunits-json`

 ### smiles-generate

 Generate a specified number of SMILES files from a collection of subunits stored in JSON format.
+For an example of how the subunits JSON is structured see the default JSON [here](./subunits.json)

 The following options are available:

 - `-l --sequenceLength` - default: `5`
 	- How long should each generated chain of subunits be?